Arghadip-Chatterjee/CarePulse/README.md

 ### 👨‍⚕️ For Patients
 - Book appointments with doctors based on specialization
-- Select preferred time slots
+- Select preferred time slots in Online and Offline both
 - View appointment history
 - Cancel appointments with reason
-- Receive real-time success notifications via toast, SMS, email
+- Receive real-time success notifications via toast, email
 - Schedule Online Meetings and Online Prescription will be given
+- Queue System in Appointment Booking
+- Prescription Storage and AI analysis of those Prescription
+- AI based consulting keeping the Prescription context after analysing

 ### 🩻 For Doctors
 - View upcoming appointments